- 4-5kg oven-ready goose, trussed for roasting

 The carrot, with its distinctive bright orange colour, is one of the most versatile root…

-- 8 medium parsnip, peeled but left whole
+- 8 medium parsnips, peeled but left whole

-- 4 turnip, peeled and halved or quartered
+- 4 turnips, peeled and halved or quartered

 Turnips are creamy-white with a lovely purple, red or greenish upper part where the taproot has…